 Whooping cough (pertussis) is a respiratory tract infection that’s caused by the bacterium Bordetella pertussis.
 While teens and adults often recover from whooping cough without many problems, infants and young children can experience serious and potentially life-threatening complications.

 Whooping cough is highly contagious.
-In fact, one person with whooping cough can potentially infect 12 to 15 other people!
+In fact, one person with whooping cough can potentially infect other people!

 Read on to learn more about whooping cough, how it’s transmitted, and how it can be prevented.

 The bacteria that cause whooping cough can be found in the secretions of an infected person’s nose and mouth.
 These bacteria can spread to other people through tiny droplets generated when that person coughs or sneezes.
 If you’re nearby and inhale these droplets, you may also get the infection.

 Additionally, you can get these droplets on your hands from touching contaminated surfaces, such as doorknobs and faucet handles.
 If you come into contact with a contaminated surface and then touch your face, nose, or mouth, you may also become infected.

 Many infants and young children can get whooping cough from older individuals, such as parents or older siblings, who may have whooping cough without knowing it.

 According to the , whooping cough doesn’t have a specific seasonal pattern, but cases may increase in the summer and fall months.

 The symptoms of whooping cough typically develop within 5 to 10 days after you’ve been exposed to the bacterium.
 However, it’s important to note that symptoms can take as long as three weeks to appear in some cases.

 The illness is divided into three stages: